-To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 83.

-- 3 From the Roles and Tasks menu, click Novell Certificate Access > View My Certificates. - 4 Click Export.
+To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 87. - 3 From the Roles and Tasks menu, click Novell Certificate Access > User Certificates. - 4 Browse for and select a User object whose certificate you want to export. - 5 Select the certificate, then click Export.